Clean Air Strategy 2019

 - Make changes to existing smoke control legislation to make it easier to enforce

 HETAS recognises that enforcement can be challenging so any developments made through the Environment Bill will be welcome.
 Dealing with polluters is an important step in improving air quality.
+Find out more about current Smoke Control Areas here.

 - Give new powers to local authorities to take action in areas of high pollution